data61/anonlink-entity-service/docs/designs/anonlink-upload-data-plan.md

 In another terminal use the aws cli to fetch temp credentials:

 ```
-aws --profile restricted --endpoint-url http://localhost:9000 sts assume-role --policy '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Allow","Action":"s3:*","Resource":"arn:aws:s3:::*"}]}' --role-arn arn:xxx:xxx:xxx:xxxx --role-session-name anything
+aws --profile restricted --endpoint-url http://localhost:9000 sts assume-role --policy \
+    '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Allow","Action":"s3:*","Resource":"arn:aws:s3:::*"}]}' \
+    --role-arn arn:xxx:xxx:xxx:xxxx --role-session-name anything
 ```

-Alternatively use minio or boto3
+The backend will use the minio-py client library to retrieve the temporary credentials.

+### Backend Specification

+The backend is responsible for pulling data from an object store - either the Anonlink Entity Service's "internal" object store or an external one.
+The data must be treated as untrusted, as with all client provided data.
+The backend will authenticate with the object store, and ingest the data directly into its database.

+In the initial version only binary encoding data can be provided in an external file.
+This is expected to change after the addition of a binary blocking format.

+**Alternative** the backend could copy data to our existing configured object store and then ingest.
+This method doubles up on the data storage and thus wasn't used.

+The backend may fail when attempting to pull the data, the credentials may be invalid, the objects may not exist at the given path, the external object store could be unavailable or unreachable.
+In all cases the backend will gracefully fail and mark the project as **failed**.

+If possible the backend should carry out a quick sanity check during the client's call to the upload endpoint - to verify the object store is up and that the credentials are valid to retrieve an object.

+**Future version**: With the addition of a new per data provider `/status` api, the data provider could see any issues with their upload and address them without the whole project being marked as a failure.

 ### Client Side Specification

 The client side implementation will be in `anonlink-client`, there will be both a public, documented, Python API as well as an implementation via the command line tool.

 Uploading will be implemented using either [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-uploading-files.html) or
 [MinIO](https://docs.min.io/docs/python-client-api-reference) at the implementors discretion.